ObamaCare Employer Mandate

-Employer mandate update: Small businesses with 50-99 full-time equivalent employees will need to start insuring workers by 2016.
-Those with a 100 or more will need to start providing health benefits in 2015.
+Employer mandate update: Small businesses with 50-99 full-time equivalent employees (FTE) will need to start insuring workers by 2016.
+Those with a 100 or more will need to start providing health benefits to at least 70% of thier FTE by 2015 and 95% by 2016.
 Health care tax credits have been retroactively available to small businesses with 25 or less full-time equivalent employees since 2010.

 The employer mandate is officially part of the Employer Shared Responsibility provision.
 Under the Affordable Care Act, the federal government, state governments, insurers, employers and individuals are given shared responsibility to reform and improve the availability, quality and affordability of health insurance coverage in the United States.